Skip to content

 An EHCP offers more involved and higher level support than a written plan.

 A child under 5 should have an EHCP when their needs are severe.
 It is less common for a child under 5 to be considered for an EHCP.
 Most children receive an EHCP later in life.
-This is due to there usually being more evidence of the ways in which they are not meeting age-related expectations.
+This is because there is usually more evidence of how they are not meeting age-related expectations.

 There is very little difference between an EHCP for a child under 5 and an older child.
 The teams helping to write it will be different as the child gets older.
 Childcare settings or early years specialists will include their views in a child's EHCP when they're younger than 5.